-- girls and boys. - minority ethnic and faith groups, travellers, asylum seekers and refugees - learners who need support to learn English as an additional language (EAL) - learners with 'special educational needs' - learners who are disabled - those who are 'gifted and talented' - those who are 'looked after' by the local authority - others such as those who are sick; those who are young carers; those who are in families under stress. - any learners who are at risk of disaffection and exclusion - new entrants who have experienced previous difficulties factor in terms of readiness to learn.
-We believe that many pupils, at some time in their school career, may experience difficulties which affect their learning, and we recognise that these may be long or short term.
+- girls and boys. - minority ethnic and faith groups, travellers, asylum seekers and refugees - learners who need support to learn English as an additional language (EAL) - learners with 'special educational needs' - learners who are disabled - those who are more able or have a particular talent - those who are 'looked after' by the local authority - others such as those who are sick; those who are young carers; those who are in families under stress. - any learners who are at risk of disaffection and exclusion - new entrants who have experienced previous difficulties